olliiiver/matrix_rust_sdk_test/README.md

-# react-native-matrix-sdk and Expo test
+# react-native-matrix-sdk React Native Expo test

+This is repository to test the `react-native-matrix-sdk` library within React Native Expo projects.

+The `react-native-matrix-sdk` library builds the matrix rust sdk ( https://github.com/matrix-org/matrix-rust-sdk ) natively for iOS and Android devices and provides bindings for React Native.

+See:

 https://github.com/unomed-dev/react-native-matrix-sdk